lavand24/app-task/README.md

    terraform creates ECS, codecommit, codebuild codepipeline, RDS ECR and ALB

-    View the RDS database using the Amazon RDS console.
-    View the ALB using the Amazon EC2 console.
-    View the ECS cluster using the Amazon ECS console.
-    View the ECR repo using the Amazon ECR console.
-    View the CodeCommit repo using the AWS CodeCommit console.
-    View the CodeBuild project using the AWS CodeBuild console.
-    View the pipeline using the AWS CodePipeline console.

  initially pipeline will fail since we havent pushed any code